matthieupauze/k8s-setup-script/k8s-setup.md

         --discovery-token-ca-cert-hash sha256:3c979ddd77ccf4e12cbbe7ec46585786a47477dc5ea614e8f3a47cce51d7f569
 ```

-In our case, since we setup the control-plane/master using it's hostname, we needed to configure the worker with it's IP address.
+In our case, since we setup the control-plane/master using it's hostname, we needed to insert the hostname into the worker's /etc/hosts file.
 Add a line similar to the following to your /etc/hosts if you have the same issue

 ```sh